matthew-shaw/thing-api/README.md

 ## Usage

 You can use this to create your own app.
-Take a copy of all the files, and change all occurences of `flask-skeleton-api` and `flask_skeleton_api` to your app name - including folders!
+Take a copy of all the files, and change all occurences of `title-api` and `title_api` to your app name - including folders!
 There will be other places to tweak too such as the exposed port in docker-compose-fragment, so please look through every file before starting to extend it for your own use.
 There is a [more comprehensive guide](http://192.168.250.79/index.php/Diary_-_Creating_a_New_Application) available on TechDocs.

 ### Adding database connectivity